Priyashbhugra/yolact/README.md

 Here we tried to detect and genarate a mask for all the cars in an image.
 Below you can see the results from this YOLACT model.
 This repo supports FPN.

 - As asked in the task Example 1:
-- Only the highest score car is detected and a mask is genrated over the car:
+- Only the highest score car is detected and a mask is generated over the car:
 ![Example 1](cars_with_pedestrian.jpg )

 - Masked Image of the car with highest confidence score